stefantds/go-epi-judge/README.md

 As I haven't implemented all the solutions to all the problems yet, there might still be some hidden bugs.
 However, I've tested many of the functions and hope to have found most of the problems.
 If you find an issue in the test code, please open a ticket.
 If you can find the cause of the problem and know how to fix it, feel free to open a pull request.
 If you are not sure, we can first discuss the different options in the ticket.

-- Does the "Tracking your progress" feature (from the original EPI Judge) work for Go?

-No, this feature was not included in this repository.

 ## Contributing